container-storage-interface/spec/spec.md

 This RPC MUST undo the work by the corresponding `NodeStageVolume`.
 This RPC SHALL be called by the CO once for each `staging_target_path` that was successfully setup via `NodeStageVolume`.

-If the corresponding Controller Plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability and the Node Plugin has `STAGE_UNSTAGE_VOLUME` capability, the CO MUST guarantee that this RPC is called and returns success before calling `ControllerUnpublishVolume` for the given node and the given volume, unless the Controller Plugin has `UNPUBLISH_FENCE` capability and the Node Plugin has the `FORCE_UNPUBLISH` capability and the `force` flag is `true`.
+If the corresponding Controller Plugin has the `PUBLISH_UNPUBLISH_VOLUME` controller capability and the Node Plugin has the `STAGE_UNSTAGE_VOLUME` capability, the CO MUST guarantee that this RPC is called and returns success before calling `ControllerUnpublishVolume` for the given node and the given volume, unless the Controller Plugin has the `UNPUBLISH_FENCE` capability and the Node Plugin has the `FORCE_UNPUBLISH` capability and the `force` flag is `true`.
 The CO MUST guarantee that this RPC is called after all `NodeUnpublishVolume` have been called and returned success for the given volume on the given node.

 If the Node Plugin has the `FORCE_UNPUBLISH` capability, the CO MAY specify `force` as `true` in which case the Node Plugin MUST support unstaging volumes even when access has been revoked with `ControllerUnpublishVolume`.